-If you can postpone your move, sell your property while the demand is high, and wait for winter to buy your new property.
+If you can postpone your move, it’s the right time of selling house in summer session while the demand is high, and wait for winter to buy your new property.
 Again, it has its drawbacks, but it’s one way to make the most out of your sale.

 Proper Pricing for Sellers